-The fireplace, aligned with the peak of the ceiling, anchors the space.
-Because of its size, the fireplace already drew your attention so we decided to keep the covering white and textural, by using a brick finish.
+The fireplace, aligned with the peak of the ceiling, anchors the space and automatically draws your attention with its grandiosity.
+So, we decided to keep the covering minimal and textural by using a brick finish in white.
 We designed asymmetrical millwork around it, creating practical shelving on one side, and additional seating with a bench on the other.
 The large windows are softened with some flowy, grey linen drapes - the perfect finishing touch!

-This home has a walk-in pantry, so we could afford to lose the uppers on the stove wall.
-This allowed us to create a feature wall by including a 60” hood, mixing white subway tile and marble backsplashes, and add some decorative wall sconces for a touch of glam.
-To balance out the airy stove wall, we needed something voluminous on the adjacent wall.
+This home has a walk-in pantry, so we could afford to lose the upper cabinets on the stove wall.
+Doing this allowed us to create a feature wall by including a 60” hood, mixing white subway tile and marble backsplashes, and some decorative wall sconces for a touch of glam.
+To balance the airy stove wall, we needed something voluminous on the adjacent wall.
 We panelled the refrigerator for a seamless look, and went with floor-to-ceiling cabinets.

-We knew from the start that this room needed a four poster bed to give it the grandeur that it deserves.
-We wanted the room to be light, yet warm and cozy, so we added the indigo grass cloth wallpaper and found a huge, plush rug that covers the majority of the floor.
+We knew from the start that this room needed a four-poster bed to give it the grandeur it deserves.
+We wanted the room to be light, yet warm and cozy, so we added the indigo grasscloth wallpaper and found a large, plush rug that covers the majority of the floor.
 We chose the Lolita Chandelier to hang centred in the room.
 This chandelier has a classic silhouette, but the fact that it is covered with tiny woven coco beads makes it so uniquely textural.

 Kitchen Cabinet and Office Desk Colour: “Essex Green” HC-188, Benjamin Moore